Buenos Aires Argentina Guide

 El Federal: People watch, relax, socialize, or dine

 Grab a buddy and head to El Federal, one of Buenos Aires’ most beautiful and classic cafes (in operation since 1864), for a relaxing afternoon coffee, lunch, or dinner.
-It’s a pleasure to sit in this café and admire the vintage ads decorating the walls, under a glow of soft yellow lights.
+It’s a pleasure to sit in this café and admire the vintage ads decorating the walls, under a glow of soft lights.
 Bar El Federal is a perfect example of how the city has made an effort to preserve its cultural patrimony by maintaining old establishments in good condition.

 A classic café with cuisine that suits all tastes